suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 ### Height {#height}
 A number expressing the encoded height of the video frames in pixels.

-### Channel count {#channelcount}
+### Channel configuration {#channelconfiguration}
-The number of audio channels.
+A string specifying the audio channel configuration.
 This property SHOULD only accompany audio codecs.
+A string is used in order to provide the flexibility to describe complex channel configurations for multi-channel and Next Generation Audio schemas.

 ### Display width {#displaywidth}
 A number expressing the intended display width of the track content in pixels.